BhavShah01/ConSciR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-ConSciR is an R package specifically designed to assist conservators and scientists by providing a toolkit for performing calculations and streamlining common tasks in conservation.
+ConSciR is an R package specifically designed to assist conservators, scientists and engineers by providing a toolkit for performing calculations and streamlining common tasks in cultural heritage conservation.
 ConSciR is designed for:

 - Conservators working in museums, galleries, and heritage sites
-- Conservation scientists and researchers
+- Conservation scientists, engineers and researchers
 - Cultural heritage professionals involved in preventive conservation
 - Students and educators in conservation and heritage science programs